thodan/sixd_toolkit/doc/sixdb_results_format.md

 det\_time

-Each of the the other lines has this format:
+Each of the other lines has this format:

 object\_id score r11 r12 r13 r21 r22 r23 r31 r32 r33 t1 t2 t3